FREQUENTLY ASKED QUESTIONS ABOUT WMU SYNCHRONIZED SKATING

 HOW CAN I LEARN MORE ABOUT THE WMU SKATING TEAMS AND WHAT IT’S LIKE TO BE A BRONCO?

 There are two things we recommend doing if you’re interested in becoming a skater at WMU.
 First, we have a Fall Open House event combined with admissions, usually held in October or November.
 This event is for seniors in high school or transfer students only.
 At this event, interested skaters can come the University, get an official tour of campus, meet with admissions and specific college advisors, eat lunch in an on-campus dining hall, learn about other opportunities available at WMU, meet current WMU skaters and coaching staff, participate in a Q&A session with the team, and participate in an on-ice skills session with both WMU skating teams combined.
 The second event is our annual recruitment weekend, which is held each spring.
 All high school sophomores, juniors, seniors, and transfer students may attend.
-For this event, interested skaters arrive at WMU on a Thursday evening and stay in a residence hall dorm room with a current WMU skater until Saturday afternoon.
+For this event, interested skaters arrive at WMU on a Thursday evening and stay at a local hotel with a current WMU skater until Saturday afternoon.
 Recruits get to participate in about five hours of on-ice practices with the current teams, including a tryout on the last day for high school seniors or transfer students.
 Recruits also get to attend a class with a skater, take a campus tour, eat lunch in an on-campus dining hall, participate in get-to-know-you activities, have a Q&A session with current skaters and coaching staff, and if desired, can meet individually with the coaching staff.
-For more information on these events, please contact club president, Dana Kozlowski at president@wmuskating.com
+For more information on these events, please contact club president, Emma Caddis, at president@wmuskating.com

 ARE THERE ANY SCHOLARSHIPS AVAILABLE FOR SYNCHRONIZED SKATING?